jsstenzel/vv-opt/problems/llamas_snr_full/historical data/README Historical Data.txt

 At one point, I used a parabolic interpolation algorithm to make all 24 coating curves.
 TODO grab those and put them here, for completeness.

 TODO think about how to represent testing of 1 spectrograph vs 8 spectrographs in my experiment model.
 The most straightforward answer right now, considering the scope of a single spectrograph, is that it doesn't make a difference and any difference is out-of-scope for the verification problem.

+TODO the inhouse data shows a standard deviation of about 0.0267 for throughput measurements.
+I should use that for the experiment model.

 SL DICHROIC:
 There were 2 lots of the dichroics provided, A and B. I'm not sure how many of each we received, but a dichroic from each lot was tested, at 801 measurement points.
 I threw them together in one excel sheet, SL_run_comparison, to see how they differed.